What does NDIS stand for?

 Can I pay a family member with my NDIS Funding to be my support worker?

-No, you cannot use your NDIS funding to pay your family members or friends to provide you with a disability support or service.
-If your NDIS plan is self-managed or plan managed, you have the flexibility to choose providers that are not NDIS registered providers to deliver your supports and services.
+plan managed, you have the flexibility to choose providers that are not NDIS registered providers to deliver your supports and services.
 However, this does not include family members.
 A provider needs to have an ABN and approved to deliver services to people with a disability.
-If your NDIS plan is agency managed, you can only choose NDIS registered providers to deliver your supports and services.
+If your NDIS plan is

 Will my NDIS planning meeting be held over the phone?